tompgn/midterm/near_crypto.md

 ![Merkle Trie](images/mt.svg)

-One of the nice properties of the Merkle tries is that they allow for $log(n)$ sized Merkle proofs (in case the trie is balanced) that a given leaf is present.
-Near dedicates a specific structure to store those proofs called a __Partial Merkle Tree__.
+One of the nice properties of the Merkle tries is that their root is a compact commitment to all nodes.
+In particular, they allow for average (in case the trie is balanced) $log(n)$ sized Merkle proofs that any given node is icluded.
+Near dedicates a specific structure to store those proofs called a __Partial Merkle Tree__, meant to store only the path to the last included element, and updates the proof accordingly on each new insertion.

-In practice the state is represented by multiple Merkle tries: one for the previous state root, and one trie of all the previous block hashes up to the current one.
-In addition, Merkle tries are used to record respectively the hash of the transactions for each shard chunk, the hash of the receipts, the hash of the headers for each shard chunk and the hash of the potential onchain challenges against double signing.
+In practice the state in Near is represented by multiple Merkle tries: one for the previous state root, and one trie of all the previous block hashes up to the current one, and one for the outcome of all transaction and receipts[[3]](#3).
+In addition, Merkle tries are used to record respectively the hash of the transactions for each shard chunk, the hash of the receipts, the hash of the headers for each shard chunk and the hash of the potential onchain challenges against double signing[[4]](#4).

 ### Hash lists